-- 1. Engine stop switch - 2.
-Starter button
+- 1. Engine stop switch

+- 2. Starter button

+- 3. Cruise control adjust button

+- 4. Cruise control ON/OFF button

 Engine Stop Switch

 In addition to the ignition switch being turned to the ON position, the engine stop switch must be in the RUN position for the motorcycle to operate.